AarZoooo/Employee-Management-System/README.md

 ## Introduction
 This is a mini-project where an Employee Management System is made using java.
 In this project, we have used text files as storage.
-This program lets the user do a bunch of tasks with the employee data like Adding, Viewing, Deleting, Updating and Modifying.
+This program lets the user do a bunch of tasks with the employee data like Adding, Searching, Deleting, Updating and Viewing all Employees.

 ## Working
 This has a menu-driven approach for the interface.
 It starts off with offering the user the menus he can do, and asking for an input.
 Based on user input the program performs the tasks.